mingrisch/compartmentmodels/README.rst

 Development
 ---------

+* fork the repository

 * Look for an issue that needs to be adressed

-* write a test for this issue in the tests/ directory (hint: simply extend tests/test_genericmodel.py)
+* write a test for this issue in the tests/ directory (hint: simply extend one of the test_* files)

 * Run the tests: py.test

 * modify the code until the test passes

-* and commit
+* commit and file a pull request

+Note: Currently, the developers have not much experience with this form of collaboration.
+Please contact us if you wish to contribute, we are more than happy about contributors, and we are willing to learn :)

 Features
 --------
 At the time being, this package provides  implementations of several tracer-kinetic models.
-Currently, this module is under heavy development which follows, at least in parts, a test-driven approach.
+Currently, this module is being developed, following a test-driven approach (well, we try).

 Next milestone
 ---------

-The next (and first) milestone is to reach a working implementation that does not depend on external numeric packages.
+The next milestone will be Release 0.1, with working implementations of the two-compartment exchange model, the compartment uptake model and the one-compartment model.